Gay Dictionary Italian

 bottom homosexual man.
 Comes from a brand of a type of rifle with breech.
 The Italian word “retrocarica” which is translated into English is breech, is slang for buttocks ass.+

 feminine of frocio, derogatory term for gay men.+

 fag hag.
 Heterosexual woman who likes to surround himself with gay people, to share her interests, and sometimes falls in love with them.

-The nose: Others point to the nose from the expression “Froge” that relates to the nose.
-On the one hand we have the “Fontana delle Froge” (fountain of the nose) a unlocated fountain of Rome where homosexuals supposedly often met.
-And secondly, that the soldiers of the papal Swiss Guard, were drunkards and over time their nose grew, being less attractive to women.
+- The nose: Others point to the nose from the expression “Froge” that relates to the nose.
+On the one hand, we have the “Fontana delle Froge” (fountain of the nose) an unlocated fountain of Rome where homosexuals supposedly often met.
+And secondly, that the soldiers of the Papal Swiss Guard, were drunkards and over time their nose grew, being less attractive to women.
 In addition, the relationship in Rome between this anatomical part with dubious or suspicious things.

 typical of Sicily is an insult to bottom gay men.
 With the etymology of this word is re-connect the youth with bottom gay, as in the case of the word “Bardassa”.
 Some suggest the etymology from the Arabic word (c)Arús, meaning young, fiancee, kid, and “Bardassa” itself as a lively boy or dissolute.